aws/aws-cdk/docs/src/tutorial.rst

 .. _deploy_and_test:

-Deplay and Test the App
+Deploy and Test the App
 =======================

 Run the following command to deploy your app.